13 Different Types of Tiles Explained

 Marble tiles are an excellent alternative to add aesthetic value and refinement to your property.
 They’re made of real marble, which is highly durable.

-Also, Marble tiles are available in practically every hue due to the variety of the component components removed.
+Marble tiles are available in practically every hue due to the variety of components removed.

-Marble tiles, on the other hand, come in various finishes, including brushed, polished, honed, tumbled, and more, making them very excellent for any room use.
+Marble tiles, on the other hand, come in various finishes, including brushed, polished, honed, tumbled, and more, making them excellent for any room.

 On the other hand, Marble tiles are porous and susceptible to stains and spills.
 As a result, they are rarely utilized outside.

 However, employing a suitable surface sealer before installation can help to reduce its porosity.
-The sealer clogs the pores by acting as an invisible protective covering on the tile surface.
+The sealer clogs the pores as an invisible protective covering on the tile surface.

 Furthermore, marble tiles are a costly alternative, so you must include the costs of installing them as flooring.